 - Travel to picturesque El Fuerte, the “Gateway to the Copper Canyon”

 - A breathtaking “Train Ride In The Sky” takes you into the magnificent Copper Canyon

 - Meet the Tarahumara Indians whose way of life has not changed in 1,000 years

 - Travel on an Aerial Tramway that descends over 4,500 feet into the Copper Canyon

 - Demonstration of Mata Ortiz Pottery, one of the world’s most innovative ceramics

 - Discover the Archaeological Site of Paquime, a UNESCO World Heritage Site

 Day 1 – Yuma / San Carlos, Mexico

 After a morning departure from Arizona, cross the border into Mexico at Nogales.
+After a short drive, arrive at Santa Ana for lunch.
 Travel through the Sonoran Desert and journey on to Hermosillo to view the Cathedral and famous murals depicting the history of Sonora at the Government Palace (time permitting).
 Enjoy the sunset at your waterfront resort in San Carlos.
 Marinaterra Hotel & Spa, San Carlos.
 Your luxury accommodations include internet access, television, telephone, hair dryers and in-room coffee makers.
 The hotel has a pool and spa, and there is a sandy beach nearby.